Chinchilla Behavior Characteristics

 Chinchillas have and like routines.
 If you feed them every morning early or every afternoon then they will learn to wait you every morning or afternoon to feed them!
 If you introduce a routine, chinchillas do have an internal sense of timing and they will anticipate whatever it is.
 Some stability and predictability in their environment is good for chins, so it is best to choose a routine and be consistent.

-Chinchillas are crepuscular and they need to rest at day until late afternoon.
+Chinchillas need to rest in day and only active during dawn and dusk (crepuscular).
 The night on the other hand they are full of energy ready to chew, run, jump, fight and make loud noises for 10 hours at least!

 One of the cutest things they do is nibbling your finger!
 Nibbling is a social behavior, it is a normal and no offensive mode of communication and should be accepted as not adversely.
 Nibbling can involve light or firm contact, but it is not insistent to the point of almost piercing skin, and it is done in a positive and friendly context.
 Chinchillas nibble each other while grooming to display acceptance and affection.
 All you need to do if the nibbling becomes a bit too rough is to speak a little louder with discipline and say “NO” one two times and pull your hand back a little as a deterrent.

 Fur slip is a defense mechanism that chinchillas have which is to release, “slip” his fur at the spot where it is touched.
 When the chinchilla is frightened in the process of picking him up or handling him, he may release fur at the point of contact.
-Fur slipping does not hurt the chin and the fur will grow back.
+Fur slipping is usually harmless and the fur will eventually grow back.

-Fur biting is the result of a chin biting or chewing at his fur, and it appears as a patch of fur cropped shorter than the rest.
+When a chinchilla bit on its own fur, its called “fur biting”, and it appears as a patch of fur cropped shorter than the rest.
 It is impossible to tell by watching whether a chin is in the act of fur biting or just intensively grooming, you only know by the aftermath.
 The most common location for fur biting is on the flanks, but it can occur anywhere the chinchilla can reach, including the underside, around the legs, and the tail.
-In severe cases, the entire lower half of the body can be barbered right down to the skin.
+In more serious cases, the whole lower body might be barbered right down to the skin.
 Fur biting is simply a neurotic reaction to stress, which can come in many forms, including a medical problem (internal pain, injury, recent surgery, amputation, etc.) or an environmental stress factor (boredom, malnutrition, cage mate incompatibility, etc.).
-If a medical problem is the suspected cause, contact your exotics specialist vet immediately.
+If suspected medical issue, contact your exotics specialist vet immediately.

 Biting occurs when a chin is in extreme stress or fear.
 Because of their front long and very sharp teeth a chin’s bite is really painful.
 As we said before chinchillas are different from one another.
 Therefore, some chins may never bite no matter what.
 Some others may bite only if they really being stressed and feared.
 There are chins also that biting no matter what.
-Chinchilla bites are usually deep and piercing rather than wide and gouging.
-Biting directed at people is rare, but biting between chins is more common.
+Chinchilla bites are often deep and piercing.
+It is rare for chinchillas to bite a human, but biting between chins is commonly seen.
 There also could bite itself and this indicates a chinchilla at his most stressed or afraid, when he is using the most persuasive, urgent means conceivable of communicating his feelings.
 Some chins, in particular those who have had negative or limited experience with people, may not even realize that their bite will affect the human.
 But in any case, it is very important trying calmly to put the chin down and not to display anger, pain or fear.
-Such a display will only make the chinchilla more afraid and it will reinforce the biting behavior, showing the chin in very dramatic terms that biting grants him power leverage whenever he is feeling helpless and upset in any way.
+Such a display will only make the chinchilla more afraid and it will reinforce the biting behavior, showing the chin in very dramatic terms that biting grants him power leverage whenever he feels helpless or upset in any way.

 Urine spraying occurs when a chin rears up and expels a jet of urine, which can easily reach up to a few feet in length.
 The chin may stand on her hind legs for a moment and give a warning sound first in low buzzing tones, but there is not always forewarning.
 Males can spray urine but rarely do, as it is almost exclusively a female behavior and is especially common to females with a high-strung or oversensitive temperament.
 Such temperamentally difficult chins may take more time to get to know, and may require more bonding effort on your part, but in our opinion these are often the most intelligent, fascinating and fun chins to know.
 The urine is not harmful in any way, to people or other chins.
 Urine spraying is often fear and stress-related behavioral problems but also could be for domination and fighting between chins.